 Visit the Rural Health Information Hub to learn more about rural health disparities.

 The Pitt Innovation Challenge consists of three distinct submission periods.
+Participants for Rounds Two and Three are chosen from prior rounds; it is not possible to enter PInCh at Round Two or Three.
 Please refer to the chart below for the start and end dates corresponding with each round.

 PInCh entries will be judged on the following criteria: